Gluten-Free Restaurants in Central, East & South Austin

 Kerbey Lane Cafe

 Kerbey Lane Cafe is an Austin institution.
 Famous for their pancakes and Kerbey queso, they have expanded to several locations around town and a much broader menu.
-They have a gluten free-ish menu as well and offer seasonal menus to mix things up.
-Gluten-free pancakes are available but there is a lot of potential for cross-contamination in the kitchen.
-Talk to the manager and they will take good care to use new, clean pots and pans if you have celiac disease.
+They have gluten free items on the menu but the kitchen is not safe from cross contamination.
+So not really safe for those with Celiac disease.

 Serving more delicious BBQ on the east side, most of the meat is gluten-free but not the sandwiches.
 They are open Wednesday through Sunday from 11 am until 6 pm (or until sold out).